papalozarou/loznotes/README.md

 A URL without a switch provide note anchors and the notes pane as normal.

+**N.B.**
-**N.B.** The switches wont persist, so you'll need to add them to each URL.
+* The switches wont persist, so you'll need to add them to each URL.
+* You can use whatever you want between the '?' and the '=' – the jQuery only tests for the second part (the 'hidden'/'off' bit).
+So ?wireframe-notations=off would work as well.

 ##How it works
 loznotes.js looks scans the DOM for elements with a [data-notation] attribute, then creates a tab, with a title from the pages header, containing each of these notations.